-rocks.

-when players make a new line of 3 consecutive

-No, after all rocks are placed, capturing happens

-5. Capture an opponent's rock by lining up 3 in a row

-vertical row of 3 consecutive rocks.
-To capture, players must form a new horizontal or remove ANY one of the opponent's rocks from the move. it multiple connections of 3 are created with one game.
-Only one rock can be captured per move, even When this connection is formed, the player can next turn, you must create a newly formed 3 in a from a previous turn does not count. row for a capture to happen.
+when players make a new line of 3 consecutive No, after all rocks are placed, capturing happens next turn, you must create a newly formed 3 in a from a previous turn does not count. row for a capture to happen.
 Unused 3 in a rows multiple connections of 3 are created.
-On your
+On your Only one rock can be captured per turn, even if acceptable?
+Is reforming the same 3 in a row the same space from your last turn is not allowed.
+Yes, but not immediately because moving back to

 3 in a row in a single move?
 What happens if I make more than one